Dimitris112/lets-cook-pp2/README.md

    - Fixed the issue where the `category` would remain the same even if the user entered invalid information.
    - When the user clicked the `Search` button despite if there was nothing in the search bar, it would fetch recipes.
 Instead now it will show that `No recipes found.`
    - Fixed the pagination controls to be hidden when the user clicked the `Search` button if earlier there were multiple pages of recipes displayed and the `No recipes found` message appeared.
-   - When the user clicks the `View Recipe` button, he will be seeing **always** the top of the recipe details instead of just where he left off - if he viewed other recipes before.
+   - When the user clicks to view any recipe, he will be seeing **always** the top of the recipe details instead of just where he left off - if he viewed other recipes before.

  - ### Unfixed bugs